An Author's Starter Kit

 • OneStopForWriters.com is an amazing site with all of the thesauruses by Angela Ackerman and Becca Puglisi online, and they have many storyboards, character arcs, and miscellaneous templates you can use too.

-• If you want to consider reader sensitivities in your writing, this blog post sent from Emma, one of my blog readers, has a good overview of examples and areas for a greater awareness as you draft/edit.
+• 2023 Blog Update: If you want to consider reader sensitivities in your writing, this blog post sent from Emma, one of my blog readers, has a good overview of examples and areas for a greater awareness as you draft/edit.
 Right now, the demographic I write for seems not to care about everything listed in the post.
 But if you are writing to a specific demographic that does, its a good resource to have in your back pocket.
 I'd also consider hiring a sensitivity beta reader if sensitivities are important to your readership.
 I secured one for my books The Fifth Prophet and Exiled, because of the much darker nature of those stories than what I usually write.
 I did make some updates as she suggested before publication, such as adding a disclaimer and changing the book description hook for Exiled

 • Grammarly Pro and ProwritingAid are my go-to for self-editing.
 I'd get the lifetime license for Prowriting Aid.
 Grammarly Pro is a monthly or annual subscription.
 I find both pieces of software catch errors and rewrites that the other doesn't, so I do recommend both for a good self-edit before sending to an editor which will likely save you some money in the long run.
 You can also use Hemingway Editor which is free and has a lot of the same features as Prowriting Aid but it doesn't save anything for future reference.